taskcluster/taskcluster-rfcs/rfcs/0124-worker-manager.md

 which rule needs to be edited for the new image.

 ### Conditions
-Each rule's conditions can be `null`, a string or a list of strings.
+Each rule's conditions can be `null` or a mapping of condition names to a string or a list of strings.
 The `null` value signifies that there are no conditions for the rule, and thus universally applicable.

+For condition objects, each property name will be the condition name to match against and each value will be a string or a list of strings.
 A string value will be used as input to a glob-pattern matching system to check if it is a match for the presented option.
 The specifics of how the pattern matching works will be determined by the pattern matching system selected during implementation.

 In the list of strings case, each string will follow the interpretation rules as specified for a single string.
 If any string pattern in the list of strings